Humans of Harker: Game on, change on

 “On the basketball team, I want to make everyone feel like they’re part of the team, and then for SDC, I want every single member of the community to feel like they belong,” KJ said.
 “They are definitely tied together.
 In a sense, I just want people to always feel like they belong, wherever they are, whether that’s at school or on a basketball team.”

-Suhani Gupta (11) is an Arts and Entertainment/Lifestyle editor for Harker Aquila and the Winged Post, and this is her third year on staff.
-This year,...
+Suhani Gupta (12) is a Managing editor for Harker Aquila, and this is her fourth year on staff.
+This year, Suhani looks forward to engaging with the school...

 Sabrina Zhu (12) is the co-editor-in-chief of the Winged Post, and this is her fourth year on staff.
 Sabrina hopes to capture more campus life through...